Ethen-007/project1/README.md

-# My first project
+# my first project

-learning how to use git and github
+trying to learn git and github